-In fact, once you become part of the family, it’s relatively plain sailing.
+Once you become part of the family, though, it’s relatively plain sailing.
 All it costs is US$10,000 for the license, while a McDonald’s franchise fee can set you back about US$45,000.
 What’s more, Chick-fil-A will pay for startup costs, too.
-A McDonald’s restaurant can cost between US$1 and 2.3 million to set up – all on the franchisee.
+By contrast, a McDonald’s restaurant can cost between US$1 million and US$2.3 million to set up – all on the franchisee.

-The weeding-out process is necessary to make sure operators can meet the high ethical standards the company demands.
-For one, can operators live out the company’s purpose to “glorify God by being a faithful steward”?
-Can they agree to shutter on the most profitable day of the week for restauranteurs – Sunday?
-It’s a practice started by founder Truett Cathy when he set aside the day for his staff to “rest and worship”.
-The company has found over time, that those who do not and cannot espouse the values do start to be worn down by the selection process.
-The fall out rate is kept at a low 3%.
+The rigourous weeding-out process is necessary to make sure operators can meet the high ethical standards the company demands.
+For one, franchisees must live out the company’s purpose to “glorify God by being a faithful steward”.
+They must also agree to shutter on the most profitable day of the week for restauranteurs – Sunday.
+That’s a practice started by founder Truett Cathy when he set aside the day for his staff to “rest and worship”.

 Some observers have described the company as “controversial” for being openly and unapologetically Christian in values and practices – norms that don’t sit well with left-wing activists.